 The choices for Moms to run a VA business or work with a company are numerous.
 And you can choose only part time work, no commute, and still be marketable if you possess strong skill-sets.

 Even the world of employment versus enterprise isn’t so rigid any more.
-You can work with individuals, run your business as a freelancer or you can opt for short term contracts with companies.
+You can work with individuals, run your business as a freelancer.
+Or you can opt for short term contracts with companies.
+This is a key reason that VA jobs work for stay at home moms who are looking to flexibility.

 If you’re currently in a job and have a hobby that you would like to take further?
 Why not try it as a sideline first and see if it clicks.